m-ld/m-ld-website/src/topics/doc/security.md

 - The clone API presented to the app

 ### Trust Model
 An app using **m-ld** is free to decide its own security model.
-Because the **m-ld** engine is embedded in the app, it not itself afforded any special privilege because of its deployment.
-In particular, a **m-ld** domain does not inherently have a privileged, trusted central authority.
+Because the **m-ld** engine is embedded in the app, it does not have any special privilege because of its deployment.
+In particular, a **m-ld** domain does not inherently have any privileged, trusted central authority.
 However, an app may choose to deploy **m-ld** clones to its own trusted service or data tier.

 ### Authentication
-It is the app's responsibility to authenticate its users by any chosen means, such as device-native login, or using a third-party single sign-on system.
-The app should gate access, using the authentication, to its functions which access the **m-ld** engine.
+It is the app's responsibility to authenticate its users by any chosen method, such as device-native login, or using a third-party single sign-on system, in order to gate access to its functions which access the **m-ld** engine.

 Data is transmitted between clones using a choice of [messaging](/doc/#messaging) provider.
 Since this data is at risk from network attacks, the messaging system itself should be authenticated, either with the user credentials or some token obtained with them.